WiFiPineapple/legacy-wifipineapple-wiki/api.md

 `removeMac`|Removes a MAC from tracking|<ul><li>`mac`<ul><li>The MAC address to stop tracking</li></ul></li>

 ## Module.php API
 Every module must extend the `Module` class that resides in `Module.php`.
 Extending this class gives the module access to the following API functions.
+For more information, see [Creating Modules](https://wiki.wifipineapple.com/creating_modules.md).

 Test|Test|Test
 ----|----|----